wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 #### What people have said about *Windows…*
 >*…wedded together with stunning and beautiful movement.<br>…one of the most powerful and evocative portrayals that we had ever seen.*<br>Audience Feedback
->*…an electric performer …an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week Programme Co-ordinator
+>*an electric performer …an engaging exploration of crucial contemporary issues.*<br>Sophie Ignatieff, Refugee Week Programme Co-ordinator

 #### Credits
 Written + performed by Akeim Toussaint Buck.<br>Dramaturge + co-writer: Zodwa Nyoni | Gold Dust Director: Amanda Huxtable<br>Sound: